-The previous section clarifies why a physical world can’t be its own processing output – it would require a context specified in advance based on physical output that is not yet produced.
-As McCabe says:
+Information theory clarifies why a physical world can’t output itself, because that would require a context specified in advance based on physical states that are not yet defined.
+As McCabe concludes:

 “All our digital simulations need an interpretive context to define what represents what.
 All these contexts derive from the physical world.
 Hence the physical world cannot also be the output of such a simulation.”
 (McCabe, 2005).

-Does physical reality have a unique data structure?
-Imagine our universe frozen in a static state at a moment in time, who could “read” it?
+Imagine our universe frozen in a static state at a moment in time, as innumerable physical states that have no information at all in themselves.
+Information requires an observer to decode it but who could “read” it?
 Not us, as we would be frozen too!
 A frozen world without an observer would be as empty of information as this page is without a reader.
-To save and reload a universe one must not only know its data structure but also exist outside it!
+To save and reload a physical universe one must define its data structure and exist outside it!

-Trans-humanists suggest that one could live forever by uploading their mind and downloading it to a new body, but this confuses the static and dynamic aspects of information.
-Even if we could perfectly copy a brain’s physical state at a moment, which I argue we can’t, that would be no more than taking a photo of a movie, which is not a basis to reload the movie.
-Even many photos taken and replayed in sequence would not “resurrect” the person, any more than playing a movie of a person who is dead resurrects them.
-One could record a physical scenario and replay it as a realistic hologram to emulate say a dead relative but that wouldn’t recreate them.
-The viewing experience would be real but the “person” being viewed would not experience life as an observer.
-Even in a multi-player online game, the other people playing aren’t “in” the game, so saving the game doesn’t save them.
-Chapter 6 returns to this question in more detail.
+Trans-humanists take the mind to exist entirely as information encoded in the physical brain, so expect that we will soon be able to upload the mind and download it to a new, younger, body and so live forever.
+However even if we could make a perfect physical copy of a brain at a moment, that is no better than taking a photo in a movie theater and taking a photo of a movie doesn’t “store” it, as one frame is not a movie.
+Even many photos taken and replayed in sequence doesn’t “resurrect” the person, any more than playing a movie of a dead person resurrects them.
+Recording a physical scene and replaying it as a hologram may emulate a dead relative but it doesn’t recreate them.
+The viewing experience would be real but the “person” viewed wouldn’t experience life as an observer.
+Information based on physical states still needs an observer, so one has to copy the observer as well.
+In the same way, saving a multi-player online game doesn’t save the other people playing it because they aren’t “in” the game.
+Chapter 6 returns to the issue of the need for an observer in more detail.